-Make sure after you thaw the filet to pat a good bit of the excess water from the fish; and, don’t over cook it~~a couple of minutes on each side, and it’s going to be good to go.
-I served fresh broccolini and frozen green beans (just a quick saute/steaming of them in some olive oil and a little sea salt) with the cod~~all on a big platter~~that way the butter/herb/wine sauce that was poured over the fish also flavored the veggies.
+Make sure after you thaw the filet to pat a good bit of the excess water from the fish; and, don’t over cook it.
+A couple of minutes on each side, and it’s going to be good to go.
+I served fresh broccolini and frozen green beans (just a quick saute/steaming of them in some olive oil and a little sea salt) with the cod.
+All on a big platter.
+That way the butter/herb/wine sauce that was poured over the fish also flavored the veggies.

-This was a simple and absolutely boholicious lunch~~really you can have all this done and plated in about 18-20 minutes~it reminded me of lunch on the Adriatic when we were driving along the Dalmatian coast of Croatia from Debrovnik to Split~~truly enchanting~~check the photos!
+This was a simple and absolutely boholicious lunch.
+Really you can have all this done and plated in about 18-20 minute.
+It reminded me of lunch on the Adriatic when we were driving along the Dalmatian coast of Croatia from Debrovnik to Split.
+Truly enchanting. xo ~peace & good eats~ ally

-3 Tbl. salted butter
+- 3 Tbl. butter

-1/2 tsp. sea salt
+- 1/2 tsp. sea salt

-2 tsp.
+- 2 tsp.
 Greek seasoning mixture

 - In a large cast iron skillet (about 10" diameter) over medium heat, melt the butter, add the salt and Greek seasoning and blend cooking about a minute.
 Add the cod filets, cover with a lid and cook on each side about two to two and a half minutes.
 Remove the cod to a plate.
 Cover with the lid.